-Killer whales have been hunted for oil and meat (for human or animal consumption, fertilizer or bait) in many areas (e.g., Reeves and Mitchell 1988b; Oien 1988; Berzin and Vladimirov 1983; Miyazaki 1983; Anonymous 1992; Kishiro and Kasuya 1993; Price 1985; Bloch and Lockyer 1988; Barnes 1991; Yu 1995, though the largest fisheries were discontinued in the early 1980s (Norway and Russia) or early 1990s (Japan).
-Small numbers are probably still taken elsewhere however.
-Information on catches is currently reported by many countries that are members of the International Whaling Commission through their Annual Progress Reports, though not all countries submit Annual Progress Reports, and some countries may not include killer whales in their lists of catches, as they are considered "small cetaceans" and are thus not covered under the auspices of the IWC.
-Small numbers of animals may be taken by non-member countries, and such catches would probably be largely unreported.
-In Canadian Arctic waters, killer whales are only taken very occasionally by native people; Reeves and Mitchell (1988a) noted that there was no tradition of hunting of killer whales in this area.
-Fourteen killer whales were killed by native hunters in the Canadian Arctic in 1977, but these were individuals that had been trapped in a tidal lake (Mitchell 1979).
+taken by non-member countries, and such catches would probably be largely unreported.
+In Canadian Arctic waters, Killer Whales are only taken very occasionally by native people; Reeves and Mitchell (1988a) noted that there was no tradition of hunting of Killer Whales in this area.
+Fourteen Killer Whales were killed by native hunters in the Canadian Arctic in 1977, but these were individuals that had been trapped in a tidal lake (Mitchell 1979).
 Small numbers were taken commercially off of Newfoundland and Nova Scotia in the 1940s through 1960s (Sergeant and Fisher 1957; Mitchell and Reeves 1988), and it is possible that more animals were taken but not reported in an early fishery for pilot whales (Sergeant 1962; Mitchell and Reeves 1988).
 Catches in the 1960s and 1970s off Norway were both age- and sex-biased, and impacts on the current population may still be apparent (Vongraven and Bisther 1995).

 Culling (intentional shooting) of animals, because of their perceived (or documented) threat to fisheries, has also occurred in British Columbia (Carl 1946; Olesiuk et al. 1990), off eastern Canada (Lien et al. 1988), and elsewhere (e.g., Heide-Jorgensen 1988).
-In British Columbia this included the Canadian Air Force using killer whales as practice targets (Carl 1946), as well as opportunistic shooting by fishermen and the federal fisheries department.
-That such culling may have had an impact on populations earlier in this century is apparent in the population growth curves shown by Olesiuk et al. (1990; see also Figure 4), since both the northern and southern resident populations were growing (presumably recovering) prior to the initiation of the live-capture fishery.
+In British Columbia this included the Canadian Air Force using Killer Whales as practice targets (Carl 1946), as well as opportunistic shooting by fishermen and the federal fisheries department.
+That such culling may have had an impact on populations earlier in this century is apparent in the population growth curves shown by Olesiuk et al. (1990; see also Figure 6), since both the northern and southern resident populations were growing (presumably recovering) prior to the initiation of the live-capture fishery.
 As such, it is possible that the populations today are still recovering.
 Elsewhere, as in Prince William Sound, Alaska, direct killing by fishermen in recent years in response to losses of fish may still be having significant effects on the local population (Dahlheim and Matkin 1994).
-Lien et al. (1988) note that the shooting of killer whales which congregated around whaling ships to feed on captured baleen whales may have significantly decreased the population in that area (though whaling ceased there in 1972).
+Lien et al. (1988) note that the shooting of Killer Whales which congregated around whaling ships to feed on captured baleen whales may have significantly decreased the population in that area (though whaling ceased there in

+1972).
 Kills in Greenland (Heide-Jorgensen 1988) may be from populations which share their range with Canada (Heide-Jorgensen 1993), and whether the ongoing occurrence of such kills is currently having an impact on populations off eastern and Arctic Canada should be investigated.
-Killer whales in British Columbia are not reported to regularly take fish off fishing gear (G. Ellis, personal communication), as has been reported elsewhere (e.g., Yano and Dahlheim 1995), thus it seems unlikely that illegal shooting because of perceived threats to fisheries is currently occurring to any great degree.
-One fatal shooting of an adult female northern resident was documented in the 1983 (which also appeared to result in the death of her calf), and at least one other northern resident has a bullet hole in the dorsal fin (Ford et al. 1994).
-Because of the extremely low potential growth rate of killer whale populations, even occasional shooting could limit population growth, and some monitoring of such activities is warranted.
+Killer Whales in British Columbia are not reported to regularly take fish off fishing gear (G. Ellis, personal communication), as has been reported elsewhere (e.g., Yano and Dahlheim 1995), thus it seems unlikely that illegal shooting because of perceived threats to fisheries is currently occurring to any great degree.
+One fatal shooting of an adult female northern resident was documented in 1983 (which also appeared to result in the death of her calf), and at least one other northern resident has a bullet hole in the dorsal fin (Ford et al. 1994).
+Because of the extremely low potential growth rate of Killer Whale populations, even occasional shooting could limit population growth, and some monitoring of such activities is warranted.
 How such monitoring would be undertaken is difficult to envision.